Deploying Rapidflare

 agent | Optional | string | 'qa' | All | Which agent to show: qa (conversational) or product-selection. |

-prompt | Optional | string | - | Floating Launcher, Full Page Widget, AI Overview | Starter text; with autoSubmit, can run on load.
-Search Bar uses the next page’s URL (see Search Bar) instead of this field when the user sends from the search row. |
+prompt | Optional | string | - | Floating Launcher, Inline Trigger, Full Page Widget, AI Overview | Starter text.
+For AI Overview, setting prompt always auto-submits it on load.
+Search Bar uses the next page's URL (see Search Bar) instead of this field when the user sends from the search row. |

-autoSubmit | Optional | boolean | false | Floating Launcher, Full Page Widget, AI Overview | If true and prompt is set, submits on load.
+autoSubmit | Optional | boolean | false | Floating Launcher, Inline Trigger, Full Page Widget | If true and prompt is set, submits on load.
+AI Overview always auto-submits when prompt is set, so this option does not apply there.
 Search Bar uses query params on that next page. |

 conversationId | Optional | string | - | All | ID of an existing chat so you can resume it. |